Certora/Documentation/docs/ref-manual/cvl/methods.md

 are replaced by calls to the specified CVL functions.

 To use a CVL function or ghost as a summary, use a call to the function in place of the summary type.
-You may also write `with(env e)` before the call to the CVL function to make the environment `e` available to the function call.
+The function call can only refer directly to the environment and variables defined as arguments in the summary declarations;
-The function call can only refer directly to the environment and variables defined as arguments in the summary declarations; expressions involving those variables are not supported.
+expressions involving those variables are not supported.

 Functions used as summaries are not allowed to call contract functions.
 They may only accept parameter types that are expressible in solidity; extended CVL